-In 2013, a number of additions to the survey that have carried forward into 2014 include new questions on:
+In 2013, a number of additions to the survey that have carried forward include questions on:

-- · Overseas field of medicine for registrants employed in medicine overseas. - · Occupation for registrants employed in a non-medical occupation.
-General practitioners (GP) (excluding AGPT program trainees) were asked if they were working in general practice with a specialist registration, and if they were working without a specialist registration they were asked if they were a RACGP/ACRRM/RVTS trainee. - · Hospital non-specialists were asked what their position in the hospital was. - Hospital non-specialists were also asked if it was their intent to study to become a specialist and what specialty they were intending to study.
+- Overseas field of medicine for registrants employed in medicine overseas. - Occupation for registrants employed in a non-medical occupation. - In 2013 General practitioners (GP) (excluding AGPT program trainees) were asked if they were working in general practice with a specialist registration, in 2014 the variable was corrupted and unusable but in 2015 the information was matched at the time of the survey from the registration data.
+If GPs were working without a specialist registration they were asked if they were a RACGP/ACRRM/RVTS trainee. - Hospital non-specialists were asked what their position in the hospital was. - Hospital non-specialists were also asked if it was their intent to study to become a specialist and what specialty they were intending to study.